 With AXIOM and AXIOM Cyber, examiners can extract publicly available Facebook information via a direct acquisition by using any Facebook username and password to authenticate to Facebook.
 This credentialing provides access to data the authenticated user may see when logged in directly with a browser or mobile app.

 The targeted Facebook account URL can be obtained by visiting the account in a browser and copying the associated URL.
-It will most likely be in the pattern of “https://www.facebook.com/[unique user ID]/” (making sure to include the trailing “/”).
-If the URL is available for acquisition, the options for content will display.
+It will most likely be in the pattern of “https://www.facebook.com/[unique user ID]” or “https://www.facebook.com/username”.
+If data from the user referenced in the URL is available for acquisition, the options for content will display.

 After selecting the content options, the data will be saved to an AFF4-L container.
 If users prefer using a standard .zip file, they can navigate to Settings to change from AFF4-L. AXIOM Process will then parse the contents of the extraction where the examiner can do further analysis in AXIOM Examine.